nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

     i.
 Test case: <code>FIND apple</code>

-       Expected behaviour: A list of items that contains "apple" in their description is displayed.
+       Expected: A list of items that contains "apple" in their description is displayed.

      &nbsp;

     ii.
 Test case: <code>FIND xxx</code> (where xxx is a keyword that is unmatched)

-        Expected behaviour: An error message and the correct usage of the FIND command is shown.
+        Expected: An error message and the correct usage of the FIND command is shown.

      &nbsp;

 2. Delete an item

-     > :bulb: You can run the <code>DISPLAY</code> command to check the index of an item.
+     > :bulb: Tip: You can run the <code>DISPLAY</code> command to check the index of an item.

     i.
 Test case: <code>DEL 1</code>

-       Expected behaviour: The first item (if it exists), is deleted.
+       Expected: The first item (if it exists), is deleted.

      &nbsp;

     ii.
 Test case: <code>DEL xxx</code> (where xxx is a not a number / the item does not exist yet)

-        Expected behaviour: An error message and the correct usage of the DEL command is shown.
+        Expected: An error message and the correct usage of the DEL command is shown.

      &nbsp;